Nitya-nama/airtribe-hackathon/README.md

 # Install backend dependencies

-pip install Flask pandas openai requests
+pip install -r requirements.txt

 3. Place Your Data Files
 Ensure the settlement_data.csv, txn_refunds.csv, and Support Data(Sheet1).csv files are in the airtribe-hackathon directory (the same directory as app.py).

-4. OpenAI API Key Configuration
+4. Grok (xAI) API Key Configuration
-The application is configured to retrieve the OpenAI API key from the environment.
-Ensure you have an active OpenAI API Key.

-In the Canvas environment where this application is designed to run, the API key is automatically injected when api_key="" is used in the OpenAI client initialization.
-You should generally leave api_key="" as is within the app.py file.

-If you are running this project purely locally outside of a Canvas-like environment and encounter "Authentication Error" or "Missing API Key" errors, you would typically set it as an environment variable before running app.py:
+The application reads your xAI API key from the `XAI_API_KEY` environment variable.
+Get a key at https://console.x.ai.
+Without it, the dashboard still works for all built-in metrics (totals, refunds, payment method performance, etc.), but free-text AI answers will return a friendly message asking you to configure the key instead of crashing the server.
+You can optionally set `GROK_MODEL` (defaults to `grok-4`) to choose a different Grok model.

 # On Windows (in Command Prompt):

-set OPENAI\_API\_KEY=YOUR\_OPENAI\_API\_KEY\_HERE
+set XAI_API_KEY=YOUR_XAI_API_KEY_HERE

 # On macOS/Linux:

-export OPENAI\_API\_KEY="YOUR\_OPENAI\_API\_KEY\_HERE"
+export XAI_API_KEY="YOUR_XAI_API_KEY_HERE"

-## IMPORTANT: Replace YOUR\_OPENAI\_API\_KEY\_HERE with your actual key.
+## IMPORTANT: Replace YOUR_XAI_API_KEY_HERE with your actual key, then run app.py from the same shell.

-# This is usually not necessary in the Canvas environment.

 5. Run the Flask Backend
 With your virtual environment activated, run the Flask application: